apache/spark/docs/docker-stack/index.rst

 * :subst-code:`apache/airflow:|airflow-version|-pythonX.Y` - the versioned Airflow image with specific Python version

 Those are "reference" images.
-They contain the most common set of extras, dependencies and providers that are often used by the users and they are good to "try-things-out" when you want to just take airflow for a spin,
+They contain the most common set of extras, dependencies and providers that are often used by the users and they are good to "try-things-out" when you want to just take Airflow for a spin,

 The Apache Airflow image provided as convenience package is optimized for size, and it provides just a bare minimal set of the extras and dependencies installed and in most cases